leopoldch/ai_board_games/README.md

 This project involved modeling two board games, `Dodo` and `Gopher`, designed by Mark Steere, and creating a program capable of playing them intelligently.

 > Pylint scores are somewhat inaccurate due to module imports.
-To avoid getting import errors I disabled them in `.pylintrc`
+To avoid getting import errors we disabled them in `.pylintrc`

 ## Introduction

 The major issue we had to solve was to ajust our programs to be efficient enough in a reasonable time.
-- Reducing algorithm complexity
+- Reducing algorithm complexity (using python librairies when possible)
 - Find the actual best action
 - Don't exceed the time limit

 > To test our programs we hosted the gnd server on a personnal virtual machine.
 This way 2 players could connect and play.